 Ground fault circuit protection is the preferred method of assured grounding on our job sites.
 Ground fault circuit protection is required at all branch circuits throughout the length of the construction project.
-Where construction tools and/or equipment will be plugged directly into "house" power, a GFCI adaptor must be used between the construction tool/equipment and "house" power.
-Ground fault circuit interrupters (GFCIs) must be inspected and tested prior to each day's use for continuity and proper functioning.
-Results from these daily tests will be recorded on a Daily Pre-Task Plan form located in Section 21 of this manual.
+Ground fault circuit interrupters (GFCIs) should be inspected and tested prior to use and at minimum monthly for continuity and proper functioning.
+Where construction tools and/or equipment will be plugged directly into "house" power, a GFCI adaptor should be used between the construction tool/equipment and "house" power.